 Ability to set up a "tracking page" for an asset that has gone adrift and is sending regular position updates.

-OOI Shore Operations Personnel
+OOI Staff Engineers

 Respond to alerts and alarms via a duty watch roster that will enable safe operations.
 Personnel will need email, text and cellular/voice communication capabilities.
 Need access to status and health to perform diagnostics.